fizge/1-SENECA-UDC_Coil_Proyect/README.md

 ## Installation Instructions

-## Using Trackr
+## Using StatWizard

-### Trackr interface
+### StatWizard interface

 ### Opening data files
-To start using Trackr, you must open a data file.
-Trackr works with Excel (.xls), Data Base (.db), and Comma Separated Values (.csv) files.
+To start using StatWizard, you must open a data file.
+StatWizard works with Excel (.xls), Data Base (.db), and Comma Separated Values (.csv) files.
-1. Open Trackr and select Open File. <br>
+1. Open StatWizard and select Open File. <br>
    The File Explorer dialog appears.
 2. Select a file > Open. <br>
    The Linear Regression chart appears with data values. <br>
    ![2024-11-12_12-24-32](https://github.com/user-attachments/assets/1684d3a5-e3a9-4041-99ce-18c156f69298)
-   Note: Trackr can only work with excel, Data Base, and CSV files. <br>
+   Note: StatWizard can only work with excel, Data Base, and CSV files. <br>
 3. Select values for input and output.
 4. Select Confirm Selections > OK. <br>
    The Preprocessing Options selections appear.